Forest Management

 MIMICKING NATURE’S FIRE: Restoring Fire-Prone Forests in the West

 Stephen Arno, Carl Fiedler.
-The magnificent stands of old-growth trees that characterize the forests of western N.A. depend on periodic fires for their creation or survival.
+The magnificent stands of old-growth trees that characterize the forests of western North America depend on periodic fires for their creation or survival.
 Mimicking Nature’s Fire presents practical solutions to the pervasive problem of deteriorating conditions in these forests.
 Advocating a new direction in forest management, the authors explore the promise of "restoration forestry" -- an ecologically based approach that seeks to establish forest structures in which fire can once again serve as a beneficial process rather than as a destructive aberration.
-Includes case studies of restoration projects in the western U.S. & Canada.
+Includes case studies of restoration projects in the western U.S. and Canada.
 The book concludes by placing restoration forestry in the broad context of conserving forests worldwide and outlining factors critical for its success.
 6 x 9, 256p, photos, tables, 2005.

-M1430 paperback ..........US $24.95 CAN $29.95
+M1430 paperback ..........US $30.00 CAN $39.95

 TENDING FIRE: Coping with America's Wildland Fires